marukun712/aikyo/docs/src/content/docs/api/firehose-en.md

 ---
 title: Firehose
-description: API Reference for the Firehose class
+description: API Reference for the Firehose Class
 ---
 `Firehose` is a server that bridges WebSocket clients with libp2p Pubsub, enabling browsers and Node.js clients to participate in a P2P network.

-## Import Statement
+## Import

 ```typescript
 import { Firehose } from "@aikyo/firehose";